vedang-patil-23/DeltaFrame-Pro/README.md

 - **Settings:** Centralizes user preferences, including the theme toggle and logout placeholder, and is designed to accommodate future customization options.

 ### 3. Theme & Appearance
-- The theme toggle has been moved to the sidebar’s footer for consistent access across all pages.
+- Theme toggle is now in the sidebar footer.
+I kept forgetting where it was, so now it’s always there.
-- The app respects system preferences for light or dark mode and remembers the user’s choice for future visits.
+- The app remembers your theme and respects your system preference.
+No more blinding yourself at 2am.
-- The UI is designed to be clean, minimal, and responsive, ensuring a pleasant experience on both desktop and mobile devices.
+- The UI is a lot less ugly.
+It’s not perfect, but it’s way better than my first try.

 ### 4. Defensive UX & Stability
 - DeltaFrame Pro is engineered to never crash or go blank, even in the face of bad or missing data.